Nibble and Dine

 creamy casserole base being spread out in glass casserole dish

-15. Now add the frozen tater tots on top.
+15. Now add the frozen tater tots on top of the chicken casserole base.
 Just like for the peas and carrots, you don't have to thaw them first.
 Just add them on top straight from the freezer.

 hand placing tater tots on top of casserole in glass casserole dish

-16. Bake the casserole uncovered in the preheated oven for 30 - 35 minutes, or until the casserole is bubbly and the tater tots are a nice deep golden brown.
+16. Bake the chicken tater tot casserole uncovered, in the preheated oven for 30 - 35 minutes, or until the casserole is bubbly and the tater tots are a nice deep golden brown.

 tater tot casserole after baking in glass casserole dish